đź‘‹ Hi, I'm Matt Sly

 I’ve also worked as an executive at several Boston-area venture-backed startups: EverTrue, Upserve and BetterLesson.
 And I’ve completed tours of duty at Microsoft (Bing, Xbox) and Amazon (Alexa).

-These days, I’m mostly being a driver-I-mean-Dad.
-And gardening.
-I’m also doing a bit of consulting/advising/investing and building software when inspiration hits.
+These days, I’m doing some consulting/advising/investing and building software when inspiration hits.
 A few recent projects: The Parent Bank because the piggy bank is due for an upgrade and QuarterlyGems as an experiment to rethink social media and online recommendations.
+I’ve also become fascinated by fiscal policy and wrote a proposal for the Fair and Simple Tax Act which I’m trying to promote.

-I used to be a pretty decent basketball player even though my high school team’s shorts were too small.
+Back in the day, I used to be a pretty decent basketball player even though my high school team’s shorts were too small.
 Now I’m way over the hill, but I still enjoy playing hoops, as well as tennis, soccer and cycling.
 A long time ago I coached high school basketball and took a small charter school without a gym deep into the state playoffs.
-Also - you should “shoot the two” when playing “winner’s outs” half-court hoops.

 I went to Williams College, where I played on a really good basketball team that twice went to the Division III Final Four.
 I also sang in The Springstreeters with some famous people and crashed the college servers when my first-ever website featuring The Dancing Baby went viral.